St Mary Magdalene, Great Burstead: West tower and bells

 The church's 14th-century, 14 ft west tower, built of ragstone dressed with limestone, has three stages in height.
 It has angle buttresses and a castellated parapet on top, surmounted by a shingle spire built around a timber spire.
 The tower's original putlocks are in place.

 Its five bells are supported by an oak cradle dating to 1650.
 Bell number one, built in 1458 by Balcombe in London, weighs 750 lbs.
 (381 kg).
 Bell number two, built in 1724 by Thomas Gardiner in Sudbury, Suffolk, weighs 450 lbs.(228 kg).
 Bell number three, built in 1731 by Thomas Gardiner, weighs 900 lbs.
 (460 kg).
 Bell number four, built in 1814 by Thomas Meares II at London's Whitechapel Bell Foundry, weighs 550 lbs (279 kg).
 Bell number five weighs 650 lbs.
 (330 kg).
 The bells were listed by John C. L. Stahlschmidt in his 1884 book, Surrey Bells and London Bell-Founders.

 The south aisle and the chancel in the northeast corner were added during the 15th century.
 Recent renovations revealed 14th-, 15th- and 16th-century paintings along the south wall of the south aisle, which also has restored 15th-century benches.
 The church was extended during the early 16th century with the 31 × 16 ft south chapel.
 The north and south porches were added that century with crown post roofs; the north porch has heavy oak beams, and the south porch has ornate wood carvings.
-The bells in the church are not currently operational, due to structural issues with the timbers.
+The bells in the church are not currently ringable, due to structural issues with the timbers.